klaytn/klaytn-dex-contracts/docs/dex-specification.md

 `grantRole`     Grant the specified role to an account.
 The caller has to have the admin role.

 `revokeRole`    Revoke the specified role from an account.
 The caller has to have the admin role.
+                Note that the admin can revoke their own role.
+If this happens, DEX operator losses control over DEX.

 `renounceRole`  Revoke the specified role from the calling account.
                 This a mechanism for accounts to lose their privileges if they are compromised,